shinjustin/dotcom/private/index.md

 Welcome to my website.

-I am a Fire Sprinkler Surveyor by day, and a student by night.
+I'm currently a Fire Sprinkler Surveyor by day, and a student by night.

 I am slated to graduate this fall with an MS in Computer Science (with a concentration in Machine Learning) at George Mason University.